 How to Get Ants Off Peonies

 The best way to keep ants off of peonies you want to cut and use inside is to pick them at this same "marshmallow" bud stage and let them open up in a vase with water inside.
-The ants actually eat the nectar off of the peony buds to help them open, so it's important not to pick them too early if you want the petals to unfurl inside.

 Another method to remove ants is to pick your peonies at their fully opened stage and then simply hang them upside down and give them a good shake.
 Flick any extra bugs off of the petals before bringing inside, or soak the flowers in a bucket of water outside to remove any more ants.